avlec/see/README.md

 ### Risk analysis

-- Data retention policies not established - not part of our project
+- Data retention policies are not strict.
+Currently no plans to establish a quota or maximum request policy either.

-- Cannot guarantee perfect code sanitization which can be a risk to our system since it will remotely run their code - very difficult to be able to perfectly link and filter for every single error
+- Cannot guarantee perfect code sandboxing or sanitization which can be a risk to our server since third party linters or auditing tools may run the user uploaded code, producing a remote code execution vulnerability.

+- Cannot provide any guarantees that our program is operation correctly on the content due to the dependencies of third party programs.

+- Our program may not be applicable to some researchers who are restricted by privacy or data protection laws that restrict the distribution of their work.
+  This is in part because or server may be hosted via a cloud provider such as Heroku and be subject to their data privacy laws or the country which the infrastructure resides.
+Furthermore, our server relies on third party tools which may operate by uploading the content to yet another service or cloud platform.

+  These concerns must be displayed to the user at start up with a request for their understanding and consent to continue.

 ### More ideas